 My Planning This Month

-I got so busy last month that I missed posting my planner progress.
-Yes, I was not organized and let Christmas prep get the best of me!
-But I did have one goal — to enjoy the month celebrating with family and friends.
-We clocked in 6 parties in December, had 34 people in our home for New Year’s and each party and person was enjoyed to the fullest.
+I had one goal for the holiday season — to enjoy the month celebrating with family and friends.
+It was an unusual year as we clocked in 6 parties in December and had 34 people in our home for our annual New Year’s party.
+And each party and person was enjoyed to the fullest.
 So in the end, it was a win!

 My encouragement for you:

-So, here’s to the New Year, one that produces joy and success for each one of you, in your own way and your own timing!
+I pray your year produces joy and success — in your way and your timing!

-*Zero pressure from us to purchase anything, but if you make a purchase through one of these links, you will help to support the work we do here at Living Above The Noise.
+*Zero pressure to purchase anything, but if you purchase through one of these links, you’ll help to support the work I do here at Living Above The Noise.

 James says